 Body farms are areas of land where donated bodies are laid to be studied for human decomposition.
 Scientist and researchers will put the donated bodies so that they can explore the effects of environment and trauma to decomposition.
 All the costs associated with the donation are covered by the body farm except the transportation of the body to the facility.

 Whole-body can be donated and preserved using the plastination procedure.
-The donated body is preserved by replacing bodily fluids and fats with plastic that hardens.
+The donated body is preserved by replacing bodily fluids and fats with hardening plastic.
 The bodies are hardened with heat, gas, and light.

-The whole body donation program is currently managed by the Institute for Plastination in Heidelberg, Germany and put in display in different parts of the world.
-They are now not accepting new body donations because they are at full capacity, but you can check back in as time progresses.
+The whole body donation program is currently managed by the Institute for Plastination in Heidelberg, Germany, and put in display in different parts of the world.
+They are not accepting new body donations because they are at full capacity, but you can check back in as time progresses.

 HOW DOES DONATING YOUR BODY TO SCIENCE REALLY WORK?

+How do you donate your body to science?
 Donating your body to science is an easy process.
-Here are the steps to need to follow to donate:
+Here are the ways:

-Many medical schools and university offer whole body donation programs.
-There are also some independent donation programs throughout the country.
+Many universities and medical schools have whole body donation programs.
+You can also find some independent donation programs throughout the country.

-Start by looking for programs near your area to make the transportation of the body easier.
-We have a list of resources at the bottom of the article to help you find a program fit for you.
+Look for body donation programs near your area to make the transportation of the body easier.
+We created a list of resources down below to help you locate a program you can register to.

 It depends on the program or organization you decide to donate how the registration and donation program works.
 Some programs require you to pre-register at least 30 days before death, while other programs may consider a donation at the time of death.

 You must complete the donor consent form according to the Uniform Anatomical Gift Act (UAGA).
 These can be filled in during a pre-registration or can be completed by the donor’s legal next of kin at the time of death.